-Below is the list of all locations, where the Setapp desktop client keeps its data.
+Below is the list of all locations where the Setapp desktop client keeps its data.

-Please note that you won’t find here any information related to the apps you install via Setapp.
+Note: You won't find here any information related to the apps you install via Setapp.
 It depends on the particular app and can be provided by the developer of the app.

 Setapp’s database and files